Mitigating Construction Defects with a Quality Control Program

 With every project comes the potential exposure to construction defect losses.
 Having a quality assurance/quality control (QA/QC) program, however, can help reduce this exposure.
 Three program elements to consider are: program administration and documentation, a subcontractor selection process and contractual risk transfer (CRT).

-Program Administration and Documentation
+Program administration and documentation

 A number of factors comprise program administration and documentation, such as management commitment and responsibility, design and codes, and documentation, to name a few.

-Management Commitment and Responsibility
+Management commitment and responsibility

 Your program should begin with management commitment and include responsibility for program administration and enforcement.
 A few considerations include: